xcore/sc_spi/module_spi_master/doc/hw.rst

 Slicekit
 ++++++++

-This module may be evaluated using the Slicekit Modular Development Platform, available from digikey.
+This module may be evaluated using the Slicekit Modular Development Platform.
 Required board SKUs are:

-   * XP-SKC-L2 (Slicekit L2 Core Board) plus XA-SK-UART8 plus XA-SK-XTAG2 (Slicekit XTAG adaptor)
+   * XP-SKC-L2 (Slicekit L2 Core Board) plus XA-SK-XTAG2 (Slicekit XTAG adaptor)

 No slices will be required since the example application uses the flash memory on the core board.